 Cutting-edge technology is a prominent part of the building; it is used not only to make the building user-friendly but also user-attractive.
 This cutting-edge technology will include the following:

 - The “Radio Frequency Identification” (RFID) book sorter system will enable the library visitors to use self-check-in/out stations for a faster and more convenient use of the library collection.
 It also provides good functions of the library management such as security and better collection and inventory management.

 - The “People Mover” system will provide a platform to transport library users in the tiers area providing convenience, as well as a pleasant experience to the visitors.

 - A wide range of computer systems, tablets, interactive screens, and audiovisual equipment is provided and are well-distributed in different areas of the building to fit different users’ needs and improve their experience.

-The building will also have facilities for individual and group study and research.
-These facilities will be suitable for different age groups and demographic features of the Qatar community.
+The building also has facilities for individual and group study and research.
+These facilities are suitable for different age groups and demographic features of the Qatar community.
 This includes:

-- Assistive technology area with all equipment and specialized software applications to enhance the experience of users with special needs
+- An assistive technology space with equipment and specialized software to enhance the experience of users with special needs